MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 ### Power Apps App Approval BPF

 This process helps the admin audit the app approval process by providing a visualization of the stage in the process they're currently on.
 The audit stages are:

 - Validate maker requirements.
 - Assess risk.
-- Highlight the app in the App Catalog.
+- Highlight the app in the app catalog.

 :::row:::
    :::column span="":::